madhu-lgtm/Read-PWM-And-Control-Stepper-With-Pi-PICO-2w/README.md

 - version 5:- Now Implement the another state machine for the stapper motor @1MHz with fixed delay (i.e, fixed speed)
 - Version 4:- Make a function to calculate step delay cycles(no.of Instruction for delay) for stepper motor
 - Version 3:- Make a function to convert safe_target_rpm to steps required per second (for stepper motor with gearbox)
+   - Refer "Read_PWM_Control_Stepper_Speed_001.py" Circuit in the code
 - Version 2:-  Make a seperate fuction in python for pwm mesurement and map the read pwm values with rpm
+  - Refer "Read_PWM_Control_Stepper_Speed_002.py" Circuit in the code
 - Version 1 :- Measure the counts(Cycles) for the +width of a PWM Signal using a State Machine @125MHz and Compute the corresponding PWM value in Main Python Loop
   - Refer "Read_PWM_Control_Stepper_Speed_001.py" Circuit in the code